Do the right thing

 Follow the obligations laid down in the Anti-Money Laundering Act, such as the creation of a risk assessment and the requirements on customer due diligence

-Immediately report any suspicious business activity or suspected terrorist financing to the Financial Intelligence Unit at https://ilmoitus.rahanpesu.fi
+Immediately report any suspicious business activity or suspected terrorist financing to the Financial Intelligence Unit at ilmoitus.rahanpesu.fi

 Report any shortcomings and inconsistencies in the beneficiary information in the Trade Register to the Finnish Patent and Registration Office.
 The same obligation applies to the supervisors of the Anti-Money Laundering Act.

-If you are a customer of an obliged entity, you will be subjected to customer due diligence measures required by the Anti-Money Laundering Act.
-When requested, give the obliged entity the information they need for customer due diligence.
+If you are a customer of an obliged entity, give the information they need for customer due diligence.
+This way, the obliged entity can ensure it knows the person it is interacting with.

 If you enter or exit the EU area carrying EUR 10,000 or more in cash, report this to the Customs.

 Most companies and entities must report their beneficial owners and keep this information up to date.
+In most cases, the beneficial owners of a company are its owners.
 File the report in the Trade Register maintained by the Finnish Patent and Registration Office.

 Who is subject to the reporting obligation